 Belgian embassies and consulates general must submit certain visa applications to the Immigration Office of the Federal Public Service Home Affairs for a final decision.
 It is the only competent authority with regards to the admittance, stay, residence and removal of foreigners from Belgian territory.

-Once a decision has been taken, the Belgian Embassy or Consulate general will inform you personally.
+Anyway, once a decision has been taken, the Belgian Embassy or the Visa Application Center will inform you personally.

-In Kigali Belgium represents 19 countries for handling short stay visa applications (max.
-90 days): Austria, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italia, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain, Sweden and Switzerland.
+In Kigali Belgium currently represents 20 countries for handling short stay visa applications (max.
+90 days): Austria, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italia, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden and Switzerland (+ Liechtenstein).

-We accept visa applications from people from Congolese nationals and Congolese residents if they have their residence in one of the Kivu provinces can only apply for a Schengen visa at TLScontact if their main destination is Belgium, France, Germany (only for Congolese nationals), the Netherlands, Luxemburg or Sweden.
-For other destinations and residents outside of Kivu, please contact the relevant Embassy in Kinshasa.
+Congolese nationals and foreigners having their residence in one of the Kivu provinces can only apply for a Schengen visa at TLScontact if their main destination is Belgium, France, Germany (only for Congolese nationals), the Netherlands, Luxemburg or Sweden.
+For the other Schengen member States and for residents outside of Kivu, please contact the relevant Embassy in Kinshasa.

-Belgium represents Luxembourg in Kigali for handling of long stay visa applications (more than 90 days).
+In Kigali Belgium also represents Luxembourg for handling of long stay visa applications (more than 90 days).